 Rooting roses in potatoes is a sensitive process.
 Every day you will need to remove the cloche for around five minutes.
 Not only does this give the cutting a chance to breathe it also allows you the opportunity to check that it is healthy.

 During this period the soil should be kept moist.
 Harvesting rainwater will allow you to freely water your garden without increasing your water usage.
 Apart from this daily check you shouldn’t disturb the cutting until you can see new growth emerging.

 You’ll know that the rooting roses in potatoes process has been successful when new growth emerges.
 This should occur within a month.

 When the growth is noticeable gently pull the cutting.
 This isn’t an attempt to remove the cutting.
 Instead you are feeling for resistance.
-The cutting should resist being pulled from the soil.
+The cutting should resist being pulled.
 If it doesn’t seem to come out freely, this is a good sign.
 It means that the roots are developing properly.

 Remove the cloche.
-Keep the soil most and allow the cutting to continue growing.
+Keep the soil moist and allow the cutting to continue growing.
 If you are growing the cuttings in flowerpots you can now place them in a brighter position.

 If your cuttings were taken in the fall, the next spring, as the last local frost date nears begin hardening off the young plants.
 After a few weeks, when the soil has nicely warmed up, they will be ready for transplanting to their final location.

-Sweet smelling and colorful, roses are a firm garden favorite.
+Sweet smelling and colorful, they are a firm garden favorite.
 Rooting roses in potatoes allows you to easily propagate this popular garden plant for little expense.